ZENUG.

 First move.

-Every loop shows its cost in minutes and the first physical action.
+A loop carries its cost in minutes and its first physical move — and that move lands in your morning nudge.
 Not “do taxes” — “put the folder on your keyboard.”

 04